jupiterbak/OPEN-ACCESS/README.md

 <!-- USAGE -->
 ## Usage

 In order to configure OPEN-ACCESS, the file ***default_settings.js*** has to be configured appropriately.
-For example the following configurration instantiate a S7-Online Client on the southbound to read some variable values on a Siemens PLC.
+For example the following configuration instantiate a S7-Online Client on the southbound to read some variable values on a Siemens PLC.

 ```javascript